 Show version and exit |

-The default locations for the database (database.sqlite3), web server log (server.log) and media scanner log (scanner.log) are as follows:
+If using the npm installation method, the default locations for the database (database.sqlite3), web server log (server.log) and media scanner log (scanner.log) are as follows: